Sharon | The Mom Renovation

 I received my B.A. in Journalism from University of Maryland, with a minor in fashion marketing (completed at the London College of Fashion).

-After time interning at the Harvey Nichols buying offices and writing for Draper’s Record magazine (now Drapers), the UK fashion industry trade publication covering the retail sector, I was an assistant beauty editor at FITNESS magazine in New York.
+After time interning at the Harvey Nichols buying offices and writing for Draper’s Record magazine (now Drapers), the UK fashion industry trade publication covering the retail sector, I became an assistant beauty editor at FITNESS magazine in New York.

 While there, I generated front-of-book beauty copy and features for the beauty, health and fitness pages while researching breaking beauty news and liaising with other departments and PR houses.
 Highlighting new product launches and seeking out engaging industry statistics was always my favorite part.